gabrielyap/reddit-covid-news/README.md

 # reddit-covid-news
 A Python script that searches the top 100 "hot" posts on r/worldnews and creates a .csv file with the titles and links of all posts regarding the COVID-19 pandemic.
+Utilized Reddit’s API and gathered relevant news on current events.

 # Instructions for authentication
 1) Create a Reddit account then visit https://www.reddit.com/prefs/apps/.
 Then click "create an app".